What to expect

 Continue through the gently undulating terrain of the Wachau Valley, passing castles and palaces surrounded by apricot trees and vineyards.
 Stop off in Weißenkirchen at one of several wine taverns (optional wine tasting) near the cycle path.

 Sail back into Passau and step ashore at around 10 am, giving you plenty of time to make your way home.
 We recommend arranging connecting trips from 11 am onwards.

 The captain reserves the right to alter the itinerary due to changes in weather and other conditions.

 MS Theodor Körner -SOLD OUT

 The MS Theodor Körner is a traditional, spacious boat which has been lovingly renovated during the winter of 2013/14 in an Art Deco style.
 There is plenty of communal space; a panoramic bar where there is often a musician in the evenings, a saloon with library and parlour games and a sun deck with chairs and sun loungers for watching the scenery pass by.

 There are 60 cabins with large windows, shower, wc, hair dryer, flat screen TV, safe and air-conditioning.
 Choose between cabins with bunk beds (8-9m2), twin cabins (10-11m2) with optional extra bed (upper and promenade decks), more spacious junior suites with double bed and optional extra bed and single cabins (bunk cabin for single use).

 Dates & Prices

-Please click on a departure date for price options at a glance - 2018 dates
+Please click on a departure date for price options at a glance - 2019 dates SOLD OUT

 - 14 nights accommodation: MS Körner with en-suite and air-conditioning